On this page

 Share What You Know

-- Somewhere quiet – the bathroom is a good option if in the waiting room or a hallway bed.
-Tell staff so they know where you are.
-There may be conditions where going to the bathroom isn’t safe.
+- The bathroom is a good option if in the waiting room or a hallway bed.
+Tell staff so they know where you are and can tell you if that’s safe.

 🚨 Important to Know